 Played by two people on opposite sides of the board, one player has the dark pieces and the other has the light pieces.
 A move is done when a piece is moved diagonally to an adjacent empty square.
 A player may not move an opponent’s pieces.
 Only the dark spaces on a board are used and if a square immediately beyond your opponent’s piece is vacant, that piece can be captured.
 Capturing your opponent’s pieces in most official rules, is mandatory.
 In some cases, it can by optional.
-In most aspects of the game, a player loses when they have run out of pieces or they are unable to perform a move.
+In most aspects of the game, a player loses when they have run out of pieces, or they are unable to perform a move.
 Dame, dames, damas, or any similar term that refers to a lady, are all non-English references to draughts.
 Men, stones, or pawns are all references to the pieces.

 The Fédération Mondiale du jeu de Dames (FJMD) is the highest authority and world governing body for the sport of draughts.
 Four federations, France, the Netherlands, Belgium, and Switzerland, came together in 1947 to form FJMD.
 The mind sport, already a favourite in many households, has grown worldwide contributing to over seventy member federations under FMJD.
 The federation is itself a member of the Global Association of International Sports Federations (GAISF) and the Alliance of Independent Recognised Members of Sport (AIMS).
 Competitions are held online or hosted by various nations around the world.
 FMJD oversee national, continental, world cup, and world championship tournaments.
-What makes draughts so appealing is that the mind sport can be played by all age groups and the federation ensures that competitions are held to cater for all.